-- BetOnline opened with the San Francisco 49ers as 7.5-point favorites over the Minnesota Vikings in Saturday’s NFC Divisional Round playoff game
+- The San Francisco 49ers opened as 7.5-point favorites over the Minnesota Vikings in Saturday’s NFC Divisional Round playoff game

 - The line quickly shortened to San Francisco -6.5